rileyajones/kaggle-gamearena-gamestream-ui/README.md

 `turnTimeOverride` sets all turns of the game to be the specified value (in ms).

 `chunkBy` if set equal to the literal `word` the thoughts will be split by space rather than by character greatly increasing the speed.

+`subtitle` sets the subtitle shown at the top of the page.